-Between hectic daily schedules and fast-food restaurants on nearly every corner, waiting to lure you inside, a home fitness routine isn’t always a high priority.
+Between hectic daily schedules and fast-restaurants on nearly every corner, waiting to lure you inside, a home routine isn’t always a high priority.
 Statistics from the US.
 Department of Health and Human Services show that fewer than 5% of adults are physically active for 30 minutes a day, and only one-third of them engage in the suggested amount of weekly physical activity.
 Children are less physically active as well.
 They clock over 7.5 hours of screen time daily, and nearly one-third of high-schoolers spend at least three hours a day playing their favorite computer or video games.

 Our love of fast food has increased as well, with the number of these eateries more than doubling since the 1970s.
 In America, the average person’s diet exceeds the recommended level of or amount of calories from fats, processed grains, saturated fats, and added sugars.